 These are in addition to the benefits available with in-cooperation status:

 - Announcements about the meeting can be disseminated via

 SIGPLAN’s mailing list.
-(Contact
+Fill out the announcement form.

 - You will get entries in the Call for Papers